quocanha/quoc-servlet/README.md

 Deploying the war file manually within the Tomcat manager works as intended though.

-### Ant install does not work
-I posted a stackoverflow question regarding this.

 # Todo
 - Read up on JavaServer Page (JSP).
 - Read up on ServletContext.